-Sarhang Hamasaeed is director of the Middle East Programs at the U.S. Institute of Peace (USIP).
+Sarhang Hamasaeed is the director of Middle East Programs at the U.S. Institute of Peace (USIP).
 He joined USIP in February 2011 and works on program management, organizational development, and monitoring and evaluation.
 His areas of focus include political and policy analysis, conflict analysis, dialogue processes, reconciliation and post-conflict stabilization, and ethnic and religious minorities.
 He writes, gives media interviews to international media, and is featured on events and briefings on Iraq, Syria, and the Middle East.
 He provided analysis to NPR, Voice of America, Al-Jazeera America, Fox News Al-Hurra TV, Radio Sawa, Kurdistan TV, Kurdsat TV, Rudaw, Al-Iraqiya TV, NRT TV, Skynews Arabia, the Washington Times, PBS, and CCTV.
 He is a member on the Task Force on the Future of Iraq, and was member of the Rebuilding Societies Working Group under the Middle East Strategy Taskforce, both initiatives by the Atlantic Council’s Rafik Hariri Center for the Middle East.
 He regularly gives a lecture at the Foreign Service Institute on ISIL and Challenges to Governance in Iraq.

 Hamasaeed has more than 15 years of strategy, management, and monitoring and evaluation experience in governmental, nongovernmental, private sector, and media organizations.